maantjemol/E-meeuw/README.md

 ## Usage/Examples

+View the finished product at [e-meeuw.de](https://e-meeuw.de)

-Start the server on [https://localhost:1115](https://localhost:1115) with:
+Or start the server on [https://localhost:1115](https://localhost:1115) with:

 ```bash
 python3 mailserver.py
 ```

-Pages can be added in the `pages` folder as .html files.
-The server also supports Javascript and CSS.

 ## Documentation